KanHatakeyama/annealing_project/README.md

 # Quantum-inspired annealing for material searching
-- Codes for our paper Tackling the challenge of a huge materials science search space with quantum-inspired annealing
+- Codes for our paper "Tackling the challenge of a huge materials science search space with quantum-inspired annealing"
 - http://arxiv.org/abs/2008.03023

 # Usage